lucasarlim/tidex-web/README.md

 ## 🎈 Como executar ? <a name="usage"></a>

-No terminal, com o Yarn instalado:
+No terminal com o Yarn instalado digite:
 `yarn`

 Depois de instalar as dependencias digite: